geochrist/dctk/INSTALL.md

   Test this executable:

     cd $DIR/test
-    ./runme
+    ./runme.nangate # for Nangate Library -- works with ngspice
+    ./runme         # for ASU -- requires HSPICE

-  The result should be a
+  The result should be:

   * random circuits based on inverters/buffers only (tau2020v1.circuits.yaml)
   * corresponding spice decks (spice_decks/)